Yuri Tarnopolsky

 Essay 38.
 On Football

 I am indifferent to any sport except the European football.
-It is called soccer only in the USA, football everywhere else, and I see no reason to bend to the local parlance.
+It is called soccer only in the USA, football everywhere else, and I see no disrespect in using the global name. parlance.

 My interest in football is by no means passionate.
 I watch only the World Cup and only if I am in the mood.
 I do not even remember whether I watched the 1998 Cup, but I followed most of the 2002 World Cup.